 Rhythms and Routine

-While work continues in the afternoon for some of the young adults, the majority of them attend afternoon classes in painting, history, eurythmy, handwork, drama, and botany.
-You may be asked either to continue working in the work areas or to assist (or even teach!) in the courses.
+While vocational work training continues in the afternoon for some of the young adults, the majority of them attend afternoon classes in painting, history, eurythmy, handwork, drama, and botany.
+You may be asked either to continue supporting in the work areas or to assist (or even teach!) in the courses.
 In the evening, you may be responsible for helping with supper, or you may be invited out to eat at another house, or occasionally to go to a restaurant with people from your house.
 Evenings are open for social activities, necessary community or house meetings, study groups, or recreation.
 Because our days are full, it is common for the young people with special needs to retreat to their own rooms by nine o’clock or earlier, to listen to music or tend to personal needs.
 We do not have regular television viewing at Triform, although some houses may sometimes rent movies.
 Your social initiative and involvement in the evenings are greatly appreciated.
 For example, you could spend an hour one evening reading aloud for people in your house, or helping them write letters, or playing your guitar (or whatever your instrument may be).
 Weekends usually have ample time for relaxing.
 We clean our houses on Saturday mornings and have Bible evenings on most Saturday nights.
 There is usually an outing: a shopping trip, a hike, a trip to a museum or historical site, or concerts, plays or movies.